HelloVNProject/.github/profile/README.md

 This game build by Godot Engine, the backend build by Node.js .

-Still, this game is working in process to developing, if you interest, please follow this project and it expected to be released around August 1st.
+Still, this game is working in process to developing, if you interest, please follow this project.

 Thanks for you patient and understand. :)